ElPatatone/ElPatatone.github.io/_posts/2025-08-05-burnout-story.md

 But this time something was different.
 I stuck around.

-The first question the he asked in the video was:
+The first question that he asked in the video was:

 > **What is a Computer?**